jhorv/Exercises/readme.md

 The next comes figuring out how to do randomness.
 I need to do that to make the algorithm complete.
 Right now it is only a basic greedy optimizer.
 Once I add a stochastic component such as iterated local search, it will become something great.
 This would be trivial in F#, but currently I do not really understand how to deal with mutable state in Haskell even though I've done quite a bit of reading.

 I'll deal with that tomorrow.

+5/25/2016:

+Yeah, this part will be difficult.
+I tried looking for Haskell imperative style tutorials, but most of those are about how to stop programming in imperative style and do functional.
+But for things like keeping track of time and randomness, state would really be good here.

+Adding the stochastic optimization elements to the TBS program would be trivial in an impure language, but here I am going to have to do some extra effort.
+I think I will pick some really easy HackerRank assignments and do them in an imperative fashion in Haskell.

+UPDATE: Oh, lol.
+“People who solved Time Conversion attempted this next: TBS Problem.”

+I think that one would be quite a leap after doing time conversion, holy crap.
+I think, I'll continue with the aforementioned problem.
+I think I have a decent grasp of how to do stateful computation using IO and ST monads now.
+One thing left to figure out is how to use mutable vector types and adapt the shuffle algorithm for it.

+UPDATE: I decided to go for random restarts instead of ILS.
+At any rate, it seems there is something wrong with the cost function.
+I'll double check it tomorrow.
+Except for that, I got all the machinery in place to beat this thing.
+Interesting that nobody got more than 22.63 points on this problem.